Popular Types of Potatoes & how to Cook Them

 Enjoy these potato recipes

-Potato nutrition facts and health benefits
+Potato nutrition and health benefits

 The nutritional content of potatoes vary marginally across varieties, so we focus here on the typical nutrients found in kiwi spuds.